YueLiPicasso/OCanrenTutorial/Main/peano/README.md

-The entry names `expr` and `ctyp` are declared in the global indicator to tell Camlp5 that they are already defined in the context of the extend expression, and other entry names shall be treated as locally defined within the extend expression.
-Camlp5 would then expect to find existing definitions of the names `expr` and `ctyp` outside the extend expression, which is exactly provided by the opened Pcaml module.
-If the optional global indicator was missing, then Camlp5 would expect all entry names in the extend-body as predefined and would fail with the error "unbound value"  at the first entry  name `long_ident` since it is not already defined outside the extend expression.
-Therefore, if you only extend existing syntactic categories in the extend expression you would not need an explicit global indicator : its default value would do, but if you intend to define custom syntactic categories (or entries) in addition to extending existing syntactic categories then you need to
+The entry names `expr` and `ctyp` are declared in the global indicator to tell Camlp5 that they are already defined in the context of the EXTEND statement, and other entry names shall be treated as locally defined within the EXTEND statement.
+Camlp5 would then expect to find existing definitions of the names `expr` and `ctyp` outside the EXTEND statement, which is exactly provided by the opened Pcaml module.
+If the optional global indicator was missing, then Camlp5 would expect all entry names in the extend-body as predefined and would fail with the error "unbound value"  at the first entry  name `long_ident` since it is not already defined outside the EXTEND statement.
+Therefore, if you only extend existing syntactic categories in the EXTEND statement you would not need an explicit global indicator : its default value would do, but if you intend to define custom syntactic categories (or entries) in addition to extending existing syntactic categories then you need to